Interested in developing or adapting a course?

 Are you interested in developing or adapting a course to make it a Signature Experience?
 We are currently offering a mini-grant for course development!
-Applications are due on February 1, 2017 and information can be found under Grants and Awards in the lefthand menu.
+Applications will be due in March 2020 and information can be found under Grants and Awards in the lefthand menu.

 As you prepare to create or adapt a course to include a Signature Experience component, the information found below will help ensure that you consider any potential legal issues or risk, syllabus content, and the approval process for new courses.
 Click on each title to learn more.

 Here are some questions/suggestions to consider as you begin planning a Signature Experience course:

 - Have you spoken to your department chair about your interest in teaching a Signature Experience course?
 Consult department leadership to carve out time and effort in your workload.

 - What elements will make your course signature in nature?

 - Considering your course goals and objectives, what will you require of the students?

 - Will students work outside of class?
 In what capacity?